AmanGupta445052/AmanGupta445052/README.md

 </h1>

 <p align="center">
-  Civil Engineer, M.Sc. in Computer Science, and M.Sc. in Structural Engineering.
-Interested in designing and implementing software applications, AI, architectural/structural design, and computer graphics.
+  I'm a third-year B.Tech CSE student specializing in web development, backed by a strong grasp of data structures and algorithms.
+Proficient in designing efficient algorithms, I excel in creating dynamic and interactive websites.
 </p>

 <p align="center">